Fred Streitz

 Chief Computational Scientist, Lawrence Livermore National Laboratory

-Prior to these appointments, Dr. Streitz held a number of technical leadership roles at LLNL and within the US Department of Energy (DOE), most recently as the inaugural Director of the LLNL High Performance Computing Innovation Center (HPCIC) and as Science Advisor in the newly-created Artificial Intelligence and Technology Office (AITO).
+Before his assignments in Washington, Dr. Streitz held a number of technical leadership roles at LLNL– most recently as the founding Director of the High Performance Computing Innovation Center (HPCIC) and as Director of the Institute for Scientific Computing Research (ISCR).

 Ph.D.
 Physics, The Johns Hopkins University, Baltimore, Maryland